KeiroD/Eidolos/README.md

 # Eidolos
 Eidolos Script is a shell script that helps us install various services on a given server.

+**THIS SCRIPT IS NOW DEPRECATED.
+AS PER THE GPL, THIS IS THE FINAL UNSTABLE RELEASE OF EIDOLOS.**

+Eidolos is now being rewritten from scratch in a new repository separate from this repository.
+We will add a link to the new repository when it is ready for public release.

 ### Installation
 Well, you have two options.
 Either download the entire thing as a [zip](https://github.com/KeiroD/Eidolos/archive/master.zip)... or from the `terminal`, use the following commands: